 #3 — REC Alpha Pure-RX 470 | US Score: 9.5/10

-The REC Alpha Pure-RX 470 is my top pick for most US homeowners.
+The REC Alpha Pure-RX 470 is our top pick for most US homeowners.
 It hits 22.6% efficiency with a 470W output—that’s massive density for a residential footprint.

 REC backs this with a 25-year ProTrust warranty and guarantees 92% output at year 25.
 That is the strongest degradation guarantee in the industry right now.
 Most “budget” panels will be lucky to hit 80% by then.